 We Can Work it Out – Big lottery Funded Project

-Lucie Brockie has left to move in with her partner in the US so Sarah Way will be taking up the reigns and leading the project into its next phase.
+Lucie Brockie has moved away from Cardiff so Sarah Way will be taking up the reigns and leading the project into its next phase.
 Thank you to Lucie and a big welcome to Sarah…. more details to follow.

 This 3 year lottery Funded project is aimed at helping BAME (Black, Asian and minority ethnic people) families experiencing in work poverty across the city of Cardiff.
 Uniquiely the first year will not provide any services but is looking to co-produce potential solutions and services required on the back of the first years’ work with people who are living the experience of in-work poverty.
 The New Economics Foundation with their nationally recognised track record of person centred innovation have been funded to help the project manage the co-production phase of this first year.